sandil06/ClothingBackend/README.md

-# ClothingBackend
+🧾 Sehera Collections – High-End Budgeting Visualization System (Backend)

-The backend of the clothing website is the core system that manages all data, business logic, and communication between the user interface and the database.
-It is responsible for ensuring smooth operations of the platform by handling requests, storing information, and securing transactions.
+The backend of Sehera Collections serves as the core engine of the budgeting visualization system.
+It manages all data, business logic, and communication between the frontend interface and the database.
+Built with Node.js, Express.js, and MongoDB, it ensures reliable and secure handling of all user operations, including budget creation, expense tracking, report generation, and data visualization.

+This backend is responsible for processing client requests, managing authentication and authorization, storing financial data, and delivering real-time responses to the frontend.
+It also maintains system integrity through error handling, validation, and role-based access control, ensuring a smooth and secure experience for all users.